 1. The City will work to plan for and accommodate housing affordable to all economic segments of its population, promote a variety of residential densities and housing types, and encourage preservation and improvement of existing housing stock.
-The City will institute a variety of programs that increase the supply of housing and housing types.
+The City will institute a variety of programs that increase the supply of housing and housing types, ~~while maintaining the essential character of existing neighborhoods~~.

-Rationale: Housing access and stability are central to social and economic wellbeing.
-Pride of ownership, economic resilience, and sense of community are increased when individuals and families are provided the opportunity of a variety of housing options that they can afford.
+Rationale: Housing access and stability ~~are~~is central to social and economic wellbeing.
+Pride of ownership, economic resilience, and sense of community are increased when ~~individuals and families are provided the opportunity of a variety of housing options that they can afford~~, ~~families are given an opportunity to reach the traditional American ideal of home ownership~~.

-- A. Provide opportunities for a wide range of housing choices affordable to extremely low-income (0 to 30% area median income), very low-income (>30 to 50% area median income), low-income (>50 to 80% area median income), and moderate-income residents (>80 to 120% area median income). - B. Allow for alternative high-density developments in multifamily zoning that allow for owner-occupied units, zero lot line development, duplex divisions, triplex divisions, townhomes, and more. - C. Allow manufactured home communities and/or subdivisions in the Mixed-Use Commercial (MXD), RS Medium-Single-Family Dwelling (RS-M), and RS High-Single-Family Dwelling (RS-H) zones. - D. Document programs and actions needed to support production of housing for all income levels of the population, and identify limitations to meeting projected demand. - E. Encourage housing developers to provide housing that is attractive and affordable to first-time and very low- to moderate-income home buyers.
+- A. Provide opportunities for a wide range of housing choices affordable to extremely low-income (0 to 30% area median income), very low-income (>30 to 50% area median income), low-income (>50 to 80% area median income) and moderate-income residents (>80 to 120% area median income). - B. Allow for alternative high-density developments in multifamily zoning that allow for owner-occupied units, zero lot line development, duplex divisions, triplex divisions, townhomes and more. - C. Allow ~~owner-occupied~~ manufactured home communities and/or subdivisions ~~in the Mixed-Use Commercial (MXD), RS Medium-Single Family Single-Family Dwelling (RS-M) and RS High-Single Family Single-Family Dwelling (RS-H) zones~~. - D. ~~The City will~~ Document programs and actions needed to support production of housing for all income levels of the population, and ~~will~~ identify limitations to meeting projected demand. - E. ~~The City will~~ Encourage housing developers to provide housing that is attractive and affordable to first-time and very low- to moderate-income home buyers. - F. ~~The City will~~ Seek to use federal and state grant and loan funds to develop housing that is attractive and affordable to first-time and low- to moderate-income home buyers.